 Stress can also have a negative impact on testosterone levels.
 When we are stressed, our bodies produce cortisol – a hormone that can interfere with testosterone production (12).

-Smoking has been shown to lower testosterone levels in men and women.
+Smoking is also thought to lower testosterone levels in men and women.
 This is likely because smoking can damage the cells that produce testosterone (12).

 Heavy drinking can also lower testosterone levels.
 Alcohol can interfere with the body’s ability to produce hormones, including testosterone (1).

 Some medications can also interfere with testosterone production.
 For example, certain types of antidepressants can reduce testosterone levels (2).

 Certain medical conditions can also influence testosterone levels.
 For example, thyroid disorders and diabetes can interfere with hormone production (12).